by Mr Mike Hayton

 Who does it affect?

-Osteoarthritis of the base of the thumb is a very common condition.
+Osteoarthritis of the base of the thumb is a very common condition particularly over the age of 50 years.

 Approximately 40% of post-menopausal females have radiographic changes at the base of the thumb, 10% seek medical treatment and 1% are severely afflicted.

-Base of thumb OA is more common in females over 50 years.
-It occasionally occurs in men but usually as a result of a previous fracture.
+Base of thumb OA is more common in females than males and is usually starts over 50 years of age. usually as a result of a previous fracture.

 Why does it occur?

 Well-localised pain at the base of the thumb is the most common sympton.
-Provoking activities include the unscrewing of jars, and pinch grip using the thumb can also cause pain.
+Provoking activities include the unscrewing of jars, and pinch grip and turning a key using the thumb often cause pain.

 X-rays of the thumb reveal the typical features of loss of joint space and osteophyte (extra bone) formation.